How do I get low-income internet?

 Can college students get free internet?

-If you qualify for the Affordable Connectivity Program (ACP), you can get a big enough discount that you can get certain affordable internet packages for free.
-But if the ACP isn’t an option for you, check out our suggestions for cheap and free internet for students.
+Before February 2024, if you qualified for the Affordable Connectivity Program (ACP), you could get a big enough discount to get certain affordable internet packages for free.

 Is Xfinity free for college students?